 High-Frequency Observations (specifically Bands 8, 9, and 10) require some special observing techniques, mostly because of the combined ill effects of lower atmospheric transmission and fainter and more widely spaced calibrators at these frequencies.
-These techniques, which are just addenda to standard observing modes, are being progressively implemented in the ALMA observations since Cycles 6, after some extensive testing is carried out.
-It is expected that all of them will improve not only the quality of the final data products, but also the overall observing efficiency at the ALMA highest frequencies.
-For reference, a brief description of the nomenclature that could be used by Contact Scientists and the ALMA Observatory in general when matters regarding high-frequency projects are discussed, reported or communicated to PIs is given below:
+These techniques, which are just addenda to regular observing modes, are being progressively implemented in the ALMA observations since Cycles 6, after some extensive testing is carried out.
+It is expected that all of them will improve not only the quality of the final data products, but